Ab initio modeling of nonequilibrium dynamics in superconducting detectors and qubits: Optical Irradiation

-We anticipate incorporating thermal equations for the electron and phonon temperatures and a circuit model to account for Joule heating, the kinetic inductance of the film, and the external circuitry will further improve the quantitative accuracy.
-These additional equations are most relevant in the presence of a small shunt resistance or small $I_{\mathrm{B}}$, where these processes may play a role in the initial phase slip and in initiating a state of thermal runaway, such as at shorter $\lambda_{\mathrm{ph}}$ for $w =\SI{30}{\nano\meter}$ and $D=0.5\,\mathrm{cm^2/s}$ as in Fig. \ref{fig:tdgl}a.
-Thermal fluctuations can also be incorporated into Eq. \eqref{eq:tdgl} to allow for the determination of the internal detection efficiency below $I_{\mathrm{det}}$ and the prediction of dark count rates \cite{PhysRevApplied.18.014006, PhysRevB.81.024502}.
-Finally, the optical absorption efficiency can also be calculated \cite{Sunter:18} and integrated with our model.
-It would then be possible to construct an end-to-end model going from the crystal structure of a material to its system detection efficiency, consisting of the product of the optical absorption efficiency and internal detection efficiency calculated by our model, and the resulting voltage spike and macroscopic dynamics by incorporating a circuit model \cite{Berggren_2018}.
+As discussed in the Appendix, our TDGL formulation can be further improved and generalized to improve quantitative accuracy, and spatial inhomogeneity and thermal and Fano fluctuations can be incorporated to allow for the determination of the internal detection efficiency below $I_{\mathrm{det}}$, timing jitter, and the prediction of dark count rates \cite{PhysRevApplied.18.014006, PhysRevB.81.024502, PhysRevLett.107.137004} Optical absorption efficiency can also be calculated \cite{Sunter:18, Csete2013, Anant:08} and integrated to provide a complete end-to-end model from the crystal structure of a material to photon absorption and the resulting voltage spike and macroscopic circuit dynamics.